Wall Street tumbles as oil crash adds to pandemic fears

 Coca-Cola Co KO.N provided the latest evidence of the damage wrought by the global health crisis, saying its current-quarter results would take a severe hit from low demand for its soft drinks.

-Chip industry bellwether Texas Instruments TXN.O fell 3% and streaming service provider Netflix Inc NFLX.O dropped 0.3% ahead of their quarterly reports after market close.
+Chip industry bellwether Texas Instruments TXN.O fell 3.9% and ahead of its quarterly report after market close.

-Declining issues outnumbered advancing ones on the NYSE by a 5.48-to-1 ratio; on Nasdaq, a 3.90-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 4.27-to-1 ratio; on Nasdaq, a 3.18-to-1 ratio favored decliners.

-(Reporting by C. Nivedita and Shreyashi Sanyal in Bengaluru; editing by Jonathan Oatis)
+(Reporting by Noel Randewich in San Franciso and C. Nivedita and Shreyashi Sanyal in Bengaluru; editing by Jonathan Oatis)

 ((noel..randewich@tr.com; Twitter handle: @randewich (415) 677 2542))